Spaghetti Squash & Meatballs

 1/2 tsp black pepper

-1. Preheat oven to 450 F, and coat spaghetti squash with a little olive oil using a brush.
+1. Preheat oven to 450 F, and coat spaghetti squash with a little avocado oil using a brush.
 Lay on a baking sheet face side up and bake for about an hour.
 The time will depend on your oven and the size of the squash.
 The trick to knowing when it is ready is in the smell and the golden color.

-2. To make the meatballs, mix the ground beef, tomato paste, garlic, oregano, onion, salt and pepper and let the mixture rest for about 5 minutes to let the #collagen set in.
+2. To make the meatballs, mix the ground beef, collagen, tomato paste, garlic, oregano, onion, salt and pepper and let the mixture rest for about 5 minutes to let the #collagen set in.

 3. Form meatballs about 2 inches in diameter and lay them on a parchment paper lined baking sheet.